spsaucier/parenting-biblically/content/lessons/2016-07-08-basic-principles.md

     <cite>1 Thess 5:11 - NIV</cite>

 * Give lots of physical contact.
 You may think that this will be hard to do (especially you men), but once you have those little bundles, you will naturally be drawn to them.
 Do not let this wane as they grow older—boys needs physical contact to know they are loved, and girls especially need their daddy’s hugs to satisfy the physical need for touch from men—better you than those boys!
 If you do not fill the need, someone else will.
+* Trust and Responsibility: The more your child earns your trust, the more responsibility they may be given.

     > “You may be deceived if you trust too much, but you will live in torment if you don't trust enough.”
     <cite>--- Frank Crane</cite>